Before you go, why not get a free pest control quote...

-Because the webbing is not sticky and its eyesight is poor, the spider will react immediately when it feels something disturbing its web, pouncing and biting to subdue the potential meal.
-This makes hobo spiders startling, as they can rush out and bite a person who bumps their web unintentionally.
+Since hobo spider’s webbing is not sticky and having poor eyesight, the spider reacts immediately after feeling something disturb its web by pouncing and biting to subdue the potential meal.
+Hobo spiders can be very startling, as they rush out and bites the person who unintentionally bumps their web.

 As far as size, hobo spiders reach about a half-inch in length with a 1.5-inch leg span.
-Different species will have their own appearance, but many seen in North America have grayish-brown bodies with dark stripes that zig-zag across the abdomen.
+Different species will have a unique appearance, but many seen in North America have grayish-brown bodies with dark stripes that zig-zag across the abdomen.
 Most species have hairy bodies and prickly legs, as opposed to widow spiders with smooth, glossy exteriors.

 Because of the funnel shapes of their webs, they will take advantage of any relatively constricted space, such as the open end of a pipe or the space between two objects on a shelf.
 Although they’re well-distributed, with species in most parts of the world, hobo spiders are particularly common in the Pacific Northwest, and they are the most common spider to bite humans in that region.

 Unlike the majority of spider species, hobo spiders are notoriously aggressive, biting humans with little provocation.
 Their venom may be irritating or cause swelling, but the myth that hobo spider venom is dangerous to humans has been largely disproved.
-While their bite may not be extreme, it could still be problematic for very young or elderly people or for those with compromised immune systems.
-For the most part, however, hobo spiders are undesirable simply for their tendency to bite and roam through your house.
+While their bite may not be extreme, it could still be problematic for very young, elderly or those with compromised immune systems.
+For the most part, however, hobo spiders are undesirable, solely for their tendency to bite and roam through your house.

 For those dealing with a serious hobo spider problem, professional pest control may be necessary.
 The team at Bulwark has experience handling troublesome pests of all kinds and can find a solution that fits with your home situation and needs.

-Unlike with other pests, where the male and female meet by chance, the female hobo spider stays in her web at nearly all times.
-A male must exit his web and search for a female's web in order to mate.
-The male must carefully tap and strum at the entrance of the female's web in a specific pattern, and if his signals are unclear, the female will interpret the vibrations as prey and kill the male.
+Unlike with other pests, where the male and female meet by chance, the female hobo spider usually stays in her web.
+A male must exit his web and search for a female’s web to mate.
+The male must carefully tap and strum at the entrance of the female’s web in a specific pattern, and if his signals are unclear, the female will interpret the vibrations as prey and kill the male.
 If the female recognizes and accepts the male, however, then he approaches her slowly.
 After mating, the male leaves to find other females.